-Last night I facilitated a Pet Loss Support Group at Dupont Veterinary Clinic and wanted to share some of the material with you.
-Although I offered to host it two months ago, I felt nervous as the date approached.
+Recently I facilitated a Pet Loss Support Group at a veterinary clinic and wanted to share some of the material with you.
+Although I agreed to host it months ago, I felt nervous as the date approached.
 Would I do a good job?
 Would I hold it together considering I’m still mourning the loss of Louis four years later?
 Would the participants get what they needed?
 Would my veterinary social work training be enough material?

 Arriving 20 minutes early, I settled into the room to review my notes, take deep breaths, and set a clock within view to monitor the group’s pace.